 Mr. Kelly received a Bachelor of Arts in Science, Technology and Social Theory, a Master of Science in Industrial Engineering, and a Master of Business Administration from Stanford University.
 He resides in Marin County, California with his wife and two children.

-Mr. Lazier is Managing Partner of TD Investment Company.
-TD makes private equity investments, primarily in search funds.
-Mr. Lazier also serves as President of American Security Products, a leading manufacturer of high-security safes.
+Mr. Lazier is an experienced search fund investor and also serves as President of American Security Products, a leading manufacturer of high-security safes.
 He has served as Controller, Vice President of Sales and Co-President of Nelson Nameplate Company, a manufacturer of durable graphics and membrane switches based in Los Angeles, California.
 Prior to joining Nelson, Mr. Lazier worked as an engineer with IBM Corporation from 1982 to 1984.
 He is currently on the board of Nelson-Miller, American Security Products, Columbia Sanitary Products, CALO and Gogotech.
 He has also served on the board of Glendale Memorial Hospital Foundation, the San Gabriel Valley Habitat for Humanity and St. Mark’s Episcopal Church.
 Mr. Lazier received his Bachelor’s Degree in Industrial Engineering from Northwestern University.

 Andy Love is Founder and Managing Principal of VantageCap Partners, LLC, and Aspect Investors, LLC, both of which are private investment companies focused on the lower-middle market.
 He is also a Strategic Consultant to Behavioral Health Group (BHG).
 Most recently, Mr. Love served as Chief Executive Office & President of Behavioral Health Group, a substance abuse services company that he co-founded in 2006 through a private equity vehicle that he co-founded, VantageCap Partners.
 Under his leadership, BHG was a three-time winner of the Inc. 500|5000 award (2010, 2011, 2012), where the company was ranked the 18th fastest growing private healthcare company in the U.S. (2010), and the Dallas 100 (2009, 2010, 2011) award.
 The Frontenac Company acquired BHG through a majority sale in 2011.